briannammatey/Wordle/README.md

 ---
 Key Inclusions
-- Uses an API to validate if it is a real world
+- Uses an API to validate if it is a real-world
 - Makes sure that the word resets everytime
-- If the letter is in the word but in the wrong spot the tile is yellow
+- If the letter is in the word but in the wrong spot, the tile is yellow
 - if it is in the right spot the tile is green
 - I reset the line each time